Austin Boating Accident Lawyers

 Lack of Restraints

-Boat operators and passengers can suffer serious injuries in boating accidents because, unlike with motor vehicles, they are not required to wear any restraints.
+Boat operators and passengers can suffer serious injuries in boating accidents because, unlike motor vehicles, they are not required to wear any restraints.
 Without any restraints, passengers may be propelled out of the boat on impact or into other objects on the vessel.

 Failure to Wear Life Jackets